mozilla/frost/README.md

 ### Pagerduty Config

-pytest-services does not query the pagerduty API, but can run tests against output from it.
+frost does not query the pagerduty API, but can run tests against output from it.

 The config looks like:
 ```